iomete/iom-docs/docs/guides/run-your-first-spark-job.md

 ---
 title: Run Your First Spark Job
 description: Run Your First Spark Job.
-In this guide we explain how to run your first spark job on iomete.
+In this guide we explain how to run your first spark job on IOMETE
 last_update:
   date: 10/04/2022
 ---